IBM/csm-dach-cloud-native-labs/day-2/openshift.md

 ### 2. Create a new project

-_In Kubernetes, a Namespace provices a mechanism to scope resources in a cluster.
+_In Kubernetes, a Namespace provides a mechanism to scope resources in a cluster.
 In OpenShift, a Project is a Kubernetes Namespace with additional annotations._

 In OpenShift, all resources are grouped into projects.